cyb0rg71/Bug-Hunting-Cheatsheet/Server Side Parameter Pollution.md

 ### Scenario 4: Truncating query strings

-You can use a URL-encoded & or # character to attempt to truncate the server-side request.
+You can use a URL-encoded # character to attempt to truncate the server-side request.
 To help you interpret the response, you could also add a string after the # character.

 **Original Request**
 ```